Dolibarr/dolibarr/CONTRIBUTING.md

 -------------
 The project's documentation is maintained on the [Wiki](http://wiki.dolibarr.org/index.php).

-*You need to create an account before being able to edit.*
+*Note*: to help prevent spam, you need to create an account before being able to edit.